AAguilar0x0/CFPL/README.md

-# Language Specification of CIT's First Programming Language (CFPL)
+# Language Specification of CFPL

 ## Introduction

 CFPL is a very simple programming language that allows the programmer to achieve fluency in minutes.
-It is a strongly typed programming language.
-It is intended for students enrolled in programming languages.
-It aims to train them on how to build a pure interpreter.
+It is a strongly typed dynamic programming language.

 Sample Program: